steltenpower/swipaLOD/README.md

 Many people communicate subsets visually through free-form mindmaps, or more structured diagrams often on paper or whiteboards, sometimes with specialized software.

 In machines through standardized notation and vocabularies a similar associating is named Linked Data, simplified:
-A statement called a **triple**: _Something A_ has some kind of _relation R_ with _something B_.
+- A statement called a **triple**: _Something A_ has some kind of _relation R_ with _something B_.
-A **graph**: a collection of connected triples.
+- A **graph**: a collection of connected triples.
-Triples pointing from one graph to another allow for **querying a combination of graphs**.
+- Triples pointing from one graph to another allow for **querying a combination of graphs**.
+One application of answers is visualizing.
-The answers can be used to generate visualisations.

 Train-of-Thought is an envisioned combination of much of the visual freedom of mindmapping with the standardized reasoning power of Linked Data:
 - With the flick of a finger a triple is drawn on the ‘visual reasoning canvas’; nodes, edge and text fields
 - Text fields get “Did you mean …?” options below, found in external databases and vocabularies to pick.
 - External nodes referred to in canvas, will when touched temporarily show their external relations, which can be selected to stay visible (a sort of Googling within the same interaction context).
 Touching multiple nodes shows routes between them using [RelFinder](http://www.visualdataweb.org/relfinder.php).